ErroneousBee/Incy-Wincy-Wiki/content/Home.md

    If you have forked or copied this project, you can edit this page to make your own home page!
 -->

-# Welcome to the PortaWiki Pages
+# Welcome to the Incy-Wincy-Wiki Pages

-PortaWiki is a generator for small static websites.
+Incy-Wincy-Wiki is a generator for small static websites.
 It is suitable for creating sites for small organizations.

 Its designed as a replacement for TiddlyWiki, and shares some design goals with Static Site Generators such as Hugo or Jekyll.